-This application site, and the small agricultural building within it, are located approximately 750m from the World Heritage Site.
+This application site, and the small agricultural building within it, are located within the Buffer Zone of the Derwent Valley Mills World Heritage Site, approximately 750m from the Site itself.
 The nearest listed building is Long House, adjacent to the Blue Bell public house, downhill from the site, to the north.
 The Blue Bell stands, in its relatively detached context, at the gateway entrance to Farnah Green, which falls from the south, set against the extensive rural approach to the settlement.
 Farnah Green itself is a dispersed settlement of farmsteads and traditional dwellings with a small number of twentieth century dwellings of various size and type.